 About the Centre

-It also hosts a three-month postdoctoral fellowship in collaboration with the Institute for Advanced Studies in the Humanities at Edinburgh and acts as a focal point for staff funding bids in relevant areas of modern and contemporary history.
+The Centre also acts as a focal point for staff funding bids in relevant areas of modern and contemporary history.

 We have a rich and active calendar of formal gatherings such as keynote lectures, roundtables, our regular seminar series, book launches, postgraduate colloquia, work-in-progress workshops, and film screenings.
 We also host informal gatherings of smaller groups of researchers with a common interest or concern, for instance, reading a key text or preparing a funding bid.

 Headline events are typically held once a month on a Tuesday.
 Other gatherings will be posted on our mailing list.
 To join our mailing list, please email: firstname.lastname@example.org